marklekina/nuggets/DESIGN.md

 ### Major data structures
  game struct; see detail in Implementation Spec

- maps (or grids); most provided must create one more
+ map: most provided must create one more

+ grid: hold information about the game board (functions; including one that turns the map into a string)
 ---

 ## XYZ module